Local shares are trading flat as investors weigh stronger commodity prices against falls across global markets.

-* The June share price index futures contract was down one point at 4,941 points, with 12,900 contracts traded.
+* The June share price index futures contract was six points higher at 5,351, with 11,201 contracts traded.

 * National turnover was 916 million securities worth $3.7 billion.